shhhkun/SmartMirror/mobile_app/MainApp/README.md

 Next steps:
 - get connected peripherals to actually show up with their UUIDs with the getConnectedPeripherals function
-- remove scan stuff from the scan page. (this page can just tell the user to go connect in their device settings. and it can run the getConnectedPeripherals continuously until something shows up, and then the user should be able to click a device and go to the details page)
 - try running the function that gets info about a connected peripheral, including the characteristics it is advertising
 - try reading the value out of a specific characteristic
 - implement some UI functionality (maybe another page) that shows details of the device. and maybe a text box form